CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-crafted, concise skill that provides actionable, executable commands for rescheduling calendar events.
-The main weakness is the lack of a verification step after the update to confirm success or handle potential errors (wrong event ID, permission issues, etc.).
+This is a concise, actionable recipe-style skill that provides executable commands for rescheduling a Google Calendar event.
+Its main weakness is the lack of a verification step after the patch operation—given that this affects all attendees (a semi-destructive/impactful action), confirming the update succeeded would strengthen the workflow.

 Suggestions